 - Your business needs are served by a digital bank: Live Oak Bank has no brick-and-mortar bank branches.
 Businesses must conduct their banking operations on Live Oak Bank’s website or mobile application (available on both iOS and Android).

 - You want to earn competitive interest on balances: Live Oak business savings has a considerable APY of 4.0%, and the interest compounds daily.
 Because of its competitive APY and minimal fees, it’s our #1 choice among the best savings accounts for small businesses.

-- You want access to other banking products: The bank offers business checking, CDs, and small business loans, including Small Business Administration (SBA), United States Department of Agriculture (USDA), and commercial loans.
+- You want access to other banking products: The bank offers business checking, CDs, SBA, and USDA loans.
 Live Oak Bank tops our list of the leading SBA lenders.

 When To Consider Live Oak Bank Alternatives

 - You work with cash regularly: Live Oak Bank doesn’t accept cash deposits.
 A better alternative is Capital One, which lets businesses deposit $10,000 worth of cash fee-free per month.
-See our review of Capital One Business Savings to find out more about its features.
+See our Capital One business savings review to find out more about the account’s features.

 - You send wire transfers regularly: Live Oak Bank charges a $19 fee for outgoing wire transfers.
 Businesses wanting to send and receive wire transfers fee-free can consider the fintech solution Mercury.
-Our Mercury Business Checking review provides more detailed information on fee-free transactions.
+Our review of Mercury business checking provides more detailed information on fee-free transactions.

 Read our guide to the best small business savings accounts for additional recommendations if your small business meets one or more of these scenarios.
 If you plan to open a business checking account, you may also be interested in our list of the leading small business checking accounts.